ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    Create test run modal with one exercise variant selected for each exercise group.

 - When you start the test run, you conduct the exam similar to how a student would.
 You can create submissions for the different exercises and end the test run.
 - An instructor can also assess his test run submissions.
 To do this, you must have completed at least one test run.
-To navigate to the assessment screen of the test runs click ``Assess your Test Runs``.
+To navigate to the assessment screen of the test runs click |assess_test_runs|.

 .. figure:: instructor/test_run_conduction.png
    :alt: Conduct Test Run